AbhinitKumarRai/rebalance-funds/README.md

 ## INITIAL SETUP

-1. Install nodejs with version 20.14.0
+1. Install nodejs with version 20.14.0 and run `npm i` to install dependencies

 2. Download and Install Docker Engine if not already installed